ks6088ts-labs/baseline-environment-cdktf-typescript/docs/user-assigned-managed-identity.md

-# User assgined managed identity
+# User assigned managed identity

 ## Connect to VM with Bastion